 Horowhenua residents and visitors.
-To achieve this, the Master Plan includes:

-- A diverse range of local and destination activities and environments for all ages. - A recreational network that extends and . complements the town's existing facilities including continuation of the existing cycle path network, and extension of new connections to Waiopehu Reserve and towards the trig walkway.
+- A diverse range of local and destination activities and environments for all ages. - A recreational network that extends and complements the town's existing facilities including continuation of the existing cycle path network, and extension of new connections to Waiopehu Reserve and towards the trig walkway.